marchese29/cseprint/README.md

 ## Usage
 Usage of the script is fairly straightforward, it takes three arguments: a domain, a printer, and a local file.
 You can also optionally provide the script with a username if your stdlinux/faclinux username differs from your local username.
 ```
-usage: cseprint [-h] [--user USER] [-v] [--double-sided] [--version] {faclinux,stdlinux} printer file
+usage: cseprint [-h] [--user USER] [-v] [--double-sided] [--fit-to-page]
+                [--per-page {2,4,6,9,16}] [--version]
+                {faclinux,stdlinux} printer file

 Print anything you want to any cse printer.

 positional arguments:
   {faclinux,stdlinux}   Subdomain you are printing to.
   printer               Printer you would like to send to.
   file                  The file to send to the printer.

 optional arguments:
   -h, --help            show this help message and exit
-  --user USER          stdlinux/faclinux username if different from your local one.
+  --user USER           stdlinux/faclinux username if different from your
+                        local one.
   -v, --verbose         Enable verbose logging.
   --double-sided        Print double-sided sheets.
+  --fit-to-page         Fit all sheets to their page.
+  --per-page {2,4,6,9,16}
+                        The number of pages to put on each sheet.
   --version             show program's version number and exit
 ```

 ## License